 Randall Brookshier CPA, PLLC does not act as a virtual or permanent storage host for any of your information.
 You are responsible for maintaining your own copy of this information, including your tax returns and support for all items included in the return.
 The information we provide to you on the ShareFile and Intuit Link sites is intended for immediate and limited access only.
 Information on the portal may be deleted without notification.

-Any copies of your records and documents that we retain are solely for our documentation purposes and are not a substitute for your own records and do not meet your record retention obligations under any applicable laws or regulations.
+Any copies of your records and documents that we retain are solely for our documentation purposes, are not a substitute for your own records, and do not meet your record retention obligations under any applicable laws or regulations.
 You are responsible for maintaining complete and accurate books and records, which may include financial statements, schedules, tax returns, support for income and deductions, and other items.
-If we provide deliverables, including tax returns, or other records to you via a portal, you must download this information for your records.
+If we provide deliverables, including tax returns, or other records to you via a portal, you must download this information for your records as soon as practicable.
 Professional standards preclude us from being the repository of your original data, records, or information.

 Our Workpapers and Regulatory/Legally Permitted Access

 All information you provide to us in connection with this engagement will be maintained on a confidential basis.
 Workpapers and other documents created by us are firm property only and will remain in our control.
-Copies are not to be distributed without your written request and our prior written consent.
-Our workpapers will be maintained by us in accordance with my firm’s record retention policy and any applicable legal and regulatory requirements.
+Copies are not to be distributed to outside parties without your written request and/or our prior written consent.
+Our workpapers will be maintained by us in accordance with the firm’s record retention policy and any applicable legal and regulatory requirements.
 My firm’s workpapers are not otherwise accessible to you.